The #1 Software Provider in Precious Metals Market

 }

-To implement your widgets using our currency helper there are two simple steps.
-1. To ensure that the helper script is available before attempting to use it, you must add the following script within your header:
+1. Ensure that the helper script is available before attempting to use it, you must add the following script within your header:

 <script src="https://widgetcdn.nfusionsolutions.com/asset/static/1/common/1/js/currency-interop.min.js"></script>